 Take a light walk for a few minutes after the test to allow the blood to circulate around your body.
 This helps to increase the amount of blood flow to and from the muscle.
 An effective cool down exercise can reduce the pain and swelling that is felt the next day by up to 20%.

 Keep this exercise very light and low-intensity.
 Ten to fifteen minutes is all that you need.
 Walk until your breath becomes slightly heavier and you start to produce a light sweat.
+Walking is one of the best ways to quickly start Navy PRT recovery.

 Focus on short-term nutrition and hydration

 Your muscles will feel sore because of two reasons: lactic acid and micro tears in the muscle fiber.
 Lactic acid creates that burning sensation that you feel during exercise.
 It intensifies as the exercise continues.
 Oxygen and blood flow is used to eliminate lactic acid from muscle.
 An effective cool down exercise, heavy breathing and sufficient water intake will help to eliminate lactic acid as soon as possible.
 Lactic acid should be shuttled out of the body within an hour or so after exercise.
+Hydration is hugely important after the Navy PRT for quick recovery.

 The second reason why muscles feel sore is because of micro tears that occur in the muscle fiber.
 This is the form of muscle pain that can last for several days, depending on the exercise intensity.
 The sooner these micro tears heal, the sooner the muscles will recovery.
 There are two things that muscle fiber needs to recover from strenuous exercise: nutrients and blood flow.